Agoric/documentation/main/guides/js-programming/far.md

 The `farName` parameter gives the `Remotable` an _interface name_ for debugging purposes, which only shows up when logged through the `console`, for example with `console.log`.

-The `objectWithMethods` parameter should be an object whose properties are the functions serving as the object's methods.
+The optional `objectWithMethods` parameter should be an object whose properties are the functions serving as the object's methods.
+It MUST NOT already be hardened or even frozen (though `Far()` will harden it before returning successfully).
+If not provided, a new empty object will be used.

 Before succeeding, the `Far()` function: